Skip to main content

 Alternative dispute resolution bodies: There are specialized ADR bodies for the following sectors:

 Obligatory trader participation: Trader participation in ADR proceedings is voluntary.
-Some traders, however, may only get their licence if they commit to taking part in ADR.

 Outcome: Most ADR bodies propose solutions that only become binding on consumers and traders if they accept them.
-The ADR body for telecommunications publishes its proposal and the trader on its website in case of non-compliance after 30 days.

 Specifics: At most ADR bodies, complaints have to be submitted within one year after the consumer filed a written complaint with the trader.

-If the dispute does not fall under the jurisdiction of a specialized ADR body, consumers can turn to the Trade Inspection Authority of the province in which the trader is based.
+If the dispute does not fall under the jurisdiction of a specialised ADR body, consumers can turn to the Trade Inspection Authority of the province in which the trader is based.
 There is also an ADR body for energy and water, financial services, and postal and electronic communications called Ultima Ratio: First Electronic Arbitration Court at the Association of Notaries.

-Costs: Most ADR procedures provide their services free of charge to consumers and traders.
+At the ADR body for online-trade consumers pay a fee of 5 EUR (20 PLN) and traders of approximately 110 EUR (460 PLN).
 Consumers have to pay between 4 and 10 EUR (20 - 50 PLN) before the Financial Ombudsman and the Banking Ombudsman of the Polish Bank Association.
 Consumers have to pay 10, 30 or 100 EUR (50, 150 or 500 PLN) before the Arbitration Court at the Polish Financial Supervision Authority depending on the procedure.
-At the Ultima Ratio, the fee depends on the amount in dispute.

 Language(s): The procedural language is Polish.
 The ADR body for air travel holds its proceedings also in English.

 Obligatory trader participation: Traders are not obligated to take part in ADR procedures.
-Only some ADR bodies can require traders to participate: the Polish Bank Association, the Financial Ombudsman and the Rail Passengers’ Right Ombudsman.
+Only some ADR bodies can require traders to participate: The Polish Bank Association, the Financial Ombudsman and the Rail Passengers’ Right Ombudsman.

 Outcome: ADR bodies propose solutions that only become binding on consumers and traders if they accept them.
 Traders (not consumers) are bound to proposals issued by the Polish Bank Association.
 In Ultima Ratio, the proposal is binding on the consumer and the trader.